hesenp/dag-runner/README.md

 flow.

-Yes, this is a Clojure library designed to execute functions that dependent upon the output of each other as specified by a DAG (directed acyclic graph).
+Yes, this is a Clojure library designed to execute functions that dependend upon the output of each other as specified by a DAG (directed acyclic graph).

 ![](images/example-dag-runner.png)